Full Throttle (1987 video game)

 Full Throttle, also known as Top Speed, is a one-player racing arcade game developed by Taito in 1987.
-It is very similar in style to the Out Run games in that it features a fast, red car hurtling through the US countryside.
+It is similar in style to the Out Run games in that it features a fast, red car hurtling through the US countryside.
 The key difference in gameplay is the addition of a nitro boost button.
 The game was released under the title Full Throttle in Japan, Top Speed in North America, and both Full Throttle and Top Speed in Europe.

-Trivia

-The car featured is a red Mazda RX-7 for right-hand driving countries.

-Director Hiroyuki Sakou went on to create Taito's Operation Thunderbolt a year later.